ritchielrez/oh-my-nvim/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Thanks to all of this projects for helping me to make this config better.
+Thanks to all of this projects for helping me to make this project better.

 * [Best-README-Template](https://github.com/othneildrew/Best-README-Template)
 * [init.lua](https://github.com/ThePrimeagen/init.lua)